sazzycooltehc/Fullstack_Apps/README.md

 1. I am now building multiplications and also testing the capabilities of AI in building fullstack apps
 2. I am also working on existing projects and bug fixings
 3. I had added workflow file for each application which is completed successfully
+4. planning to migrate entire thing to cloud.

 Pees.